 Stafford’s mission is to improve people’s lives and the communities they live in.
-We achieve this mission by developing and managing retail and hospitality developments that enhance the communities we serve, while maximizing financial performance for our tenants, investors and employees.
+We achieve this mission by developing and managing retail and hospitality properties that enhance communities and by maximizing financial performance for our tenants, investors and employees.

 Our unique value lies in the way we do business: with an entrepreneurial spirit, providing work-life balance, doing what is right, valuing our team, and giving and expecting respect.